 In my line of work, this is great contract language.
 It means that you are disabled if you can prove an inability to do only a single Essential Duty.
 This contract went further and defined “essential duty” to include the ability to work a 40 hour work week.

-So, reading this language, I'm thinking there is no way this person can be denied with their disability.
+So, reading this language, I think there is no way this person can be denied with their disability.
 I read the denial letter, and there it is the wrong definition of disability.
 This is what was written: “To meet the definition of disability above, you must be unable to perform the duties of your occupation.”
 In mathematical terms, “the duties” ≠ “one or more duties.”

 I see too many clients fall for this trick.
 The advice is as follows: read your contract language, compare it to what's written in any denial/termination letter.
 Don’t take their word for it.